onnx/onnx/docs/IR.md

 ## Other Specification Documents

-The ONNX and ONNX-ML specification is comprised of this document, which defines the semantics of the IR and the standard data types, and the following documents defining the operator semantics and the IR syntax.
-The syntax is specified as Protobuf v2 and v3 schema files.
+The ONNX specification is comprised of this document, which defines the semantics of the IR and the standard data types, and the following documents defining standard operator semantics and the IR syntax.
+The latter is specified as Protobuf v2 and v3 schema files.

 ### Operators